 IWF (Investible Weight Factor) is a factor that is used to find out what number of shares are available for trading in the market.
 The value of stocks keeps regularly changing, so the index calculation is done in actual time.

-Nifty is used to measure across all equity shares markets in India and make changes in the corporate system.
-The changes in the corporate system can be anything from rights issues, stock splits, etc. Nifty manages all the daily checks to control the index and ensure it is secure and working efficiently.
+The use of Nifty helps measure across all equity shares markets in India and make changes in the corporate system.
+The changes in the corporate system can be anything from rights issues, stock splits, etc. This stock exchange manages all the daily checks to control the index and ensure it is secure and working efficiently.

 Read More: Stock Market Tips for Beginners